Stratton withdraws from Brevard consideration

 Rodriguez has taken heat for long speeches from the dais, but she defended her positions, saying that she honors and values teachers, and wants everyone in the community and on the board to work together for the children.

+After the meeting was adjourned, Stratton explained why he withdrew from consideration for the Brevard position.

-“I don’t think that they can focus or I can focus in this situation,” Stratton said after the meeting was adjourned.
+“I don’t think that they can focus or I can focus in this situation,” Stratton said.
 “It’s not fair to them and it’s not fair to me.
 I decided I need to take care of things here.
 And I love it here.”

 The relationship with the County Commission hasn’t been good for a while, he admitted when asked about the calls for his resignation.